nikolas2000/pythonExercises/README.md

 String trasformation.
 String's letters must be shifted to 13 Ascii places.
 If the shift exceeds the letters "z" or "Z", then it must continue shifting after "a" or "A".

 # Exercise 8
-Integer to Latin/Roman numbers converter.
+Integer to Latin/Roman number converter.

 # Exercise 11
 SOS Game.
 Find how many sos exist into a table (1D and 2D) horizontally, vertically and diagonally.